Bertram de Verdun: Bertram III de Verdun

 Bertram de Verdun was sheriff of Leicestershire until 1183 but it is unclear as to whether he held this office continually.
 He spent a good deal of his time in both Ireland and Normandy where he founded or endowed many monastic houses not to mention his patronage in England.
 He was a close friend of his sovereign Henry II and it is likely that he was with the king in France when Henry became ill in 1189.
 The king retired to Chinon, where he died on 6 July.

-Undignified by any great office yet close to the king, but ready for any kind of business, Bertram was sometime custodian of Pontorson, sheriff of Warwickshire and Leicestershire from 1169 to 1184, itinerant justice, sent to a mission to Spain in 1177, despatched to clear up dangerous muddle in Ireland in 1185, guardian of the heir to the earldom of Chester.
-Clearly he was a man of many parts (he was put in charge of Acre on the Third Crusade and died in Jaffa); but again, when not entrusted with a special task, he was to be found constantly with the king Henry II and numbered among his most intimate counselors.
+Bertram was a custodian of Pontorson, sheriff of Warwickshire and Leicestershire from 1169 to 1184, itinerant justice, sent to a mission to Spain in 1177, despatched to clear up dangerous muddle in Ireland in 1185, guardian of the heir to the earldom of Chester.
+Nachos was put in charge of Acre on the Third Crusade and died in Jaffa); and even when not entrusted with a special task, he was to be found constantly with the king Henry II and numbered among his most intimate counselors.